Suffragette bombing and arson campaign: Start of the campaign

 In June and July 1912, five serious incidents signified the beginning of the campaign in earnest: the homes of three anti-suffrage cabinet ministers were attacked, a powerful bomb was planted in the Home Secretary's office and the Theatre Royal, Dublin, was set aflame and bombed while an audience attended a performance.
-One of the most dangerous attacks committed by the suffragettes, the attack on the Theatre Royal on 19 July, was carried out by Mary Leigh, Gladys Evans, Lizzie Baker and Mabel Capper, who attempted to set fire to the building during a packed lunchtime matinee attended by prime minister H. H. Asquith.
+One of the most dangerous attacks committed by the suffragettes, the attack on the Theatre Royal on 19 July, was carried out by Mary Leigh, Gladys Evans, Sarah Jane Baines under the pseudonym 'Lizzie Baker', and Mabel Capper, who attempted to set fire to the building during a packed lunchtime matinee attended by prime minister H. H. Asquith.
 A canister of gunpowder was left close to the stage and petrol and lit matches were thrown into the projection booth, which contained highly combustible film reels; it exploded as the audience, including Asquith, left the theatre.
 Earlier that day, Leigh hurled a hatchet towards Asquith, which narrowly missed, instead cutting Irish MP John Redmond on the ear.
 The four suffragettes who carried out the attack on the Theatre Royal were subsequently charged with offences likely to endanger life.

 Arson attacks continued for the rest of 1912.
 Also vandalism attacks such as the damage to the royal Balmoral golf course having hole flags replaced with purple suffragette slogans against the Cabinet ministers, and vandalism to the memorial fountain on the Ballater to Braemar road, also attracted press attention.